AJ-Carp/NYC-Bus-Project/README.md

 This is real data that comes from [NYC open data](https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm/data_preview).
 I also must give credit to Alex Freburg for creating the [excel course](https://www.analystbuilder.com/courses/excel-for-data-analytics) on analyst builder that helped me make this project.

 After cleaning and manipulatng the data these are the visualizations I made.
-Click [here](https://github.com/AJ-Carp/NYC-Bus-Project/blob/main/NYC%20Bus%20Project.xlsx) to see the real sheets where my pivot tables and written conclusions are.
+Click [here](https://github.com/AJ-Carp/NYC-Bus-Project/blob/main/NYC%20Bus%20Project.xlsx) to see the real sheets where my pivot tables and in depth written conclusions are.

 ### 1. What are the most common reasons for delays and breakdowns?
 ![Picture1](https://github.com/user-attachments/assets/024bf384-405f-44e7-b90b-d3b8cedc3339)